 Have a heat-proof jar ready.
 Mix rice vinegar, water, salt, and sugar in a small sauce pan.
 Set aside.

 Bring the rice vinegar mixture to a boil, stirring to dissolve the salt and sugar.
 Turn off heat.
-Reheat it later if necessary; it should be warm when you add it to the ginger.

 Add the ginger slices all at once into the boiling water.
 Cook for 20 seconds (over boiling will make the ginger limp).
 Drain the slices in a colander.
 Shake to remove as much water as possible.